Best things to do in Ho Chi Minh City, Vietnam

 Day 1 - Explore the city with a DIY walking tour!

 On your first day in Ho Chi Minh City, go and explore!
 The best way to see the city is by walking.
 Although, be careful when crossing the roads!
 The traffic in Ho Chi Minh City is hectic!
-It’s busy, loud and fast and there are literally thousands of scooters on the roads (and pavements!), so take extra care and try to cross at designated crossings.
-(Although, be warned that traffic doesn’t always stop at the crossings either!)
+It’s busy, loud and fast and there are literally thousands of scooters on the roads (and pavements!).
+Take extra care and try to cross at designated crossings.
+(Although, be warned that traffic doesn’t always stop at the crossings either!).
 If you are not able to walk, there are plenty of taxis, motorbike taxis and local buses you can take to get around to the main sights.

 Here’s some of the best places to visit on your first day exploring Ho Chi Minh City: